meghna-saxena/survey-stark/notes/mongo.md

 });
 ```

 Instruct passport to manage all of the authentication by using cookie.
 Passport if basic set of helpers to handle authentication.
-It has many ways to keep track of user, one of which is cookies
+It has many ways to keep track of user, one of which is cookies.

+### Enabling cookies